Nucleon Short-Range Correlations and High-Momentum Dynamics: Implications on the Equation of State of Dense Matter: Nucleon Momentum Distribution with a HMT in Nuclear Matter

-Here, the depletion at zero momentum $\Delta_J$ is defined relative to the free Fermi gas (FFG), whereas $\beta_J$ encodes the strength of the momentum dependence $I(|\v{k}|/k_{\rm{F}}^J)$\cite{Bel61,Czy60,Sar80} near (and at) the Fermi surface; constraints on the function $I(x)$ as well as its impact on the EOS is discussed in Ref.\cite{Cai15a}.
+a reasonable and effective representation of the depletion.
 The jump $Z^J_{\rm{F}}$ at $k_{\rm{F}}^J$, namely the renormalization (strength) function, contains rich information about the nucleon effective E-mass via the Migdal--Luttinger theorem\cite{Migdal57,Lut60} and also reflects its nontrivial isospin dependence\cite{Jeu76,Mah85}; the related issue on the E-mass, e.g., the effects of the function $I(x)$, will be discussed in the Subsection \ref{sub_Emass}, see FIG.\,\ref{fig_nkANM} for a sketch of the $n_{\v k}$ in ANM\cite{CaiLi16a}.
 The parameters ${C}_J$ and $\phi_J$ determine the HMT fraction through

 The normalization condition

 implies that among the four parameters $\beta_J$, ${C}_J$, $\phi_J$, and $\Delta_J$, only three are independent; one may, for instance, choose $\beta_J$, ${C}_J$, and $\phi_J$ to be independent and then determine $\Delta_J$ from\footnote{In Ref.\cite{Hen15b}, the normalization condition is set as $[2/(2\pi)^3]\int_0^{\infty}n_{\v{k}}^0\d\v{k}=\rho$, differs by a factor 2 from the definition of Eq.\,(\ref{def_NC}), from which the corresponding relation reads $[4/(2\pi)^3]\int_0^{\infty}n_{\v{k}}^0\d\v{k}=\rho$ for SNM.}